jonjonchu/metisproject4/README.md

 ## The Next Big Thing (Introduction)

-Scrape subreddits and recommend tomorrow's meme based on what's happening today.
+Scrape subreddits and extract topics, then recommend podcasts based on those topics.

-To be precise: what are people talking about today?
-Extract topics from subreddits and recommend memes.

 ## Data Sources

 Data will be acquired through the Reddit API and its associated Python wrapper PRAW.

+Backlog data will come from https://www.kaggle.com/rootuser/worldnews-on-reddit

+Podcast suggestions will come through https://www.listennotes.com/api/